By Claire Fosburgh

 Step 5

-Put the 1/4 cup of tahini and 1/3 cup lemon juice (shake well first if bottled) into the blender.
-Add an additional 1/8 cup of tahini (so another half of your original 1/4 cup) and another splash or two of lemon juice.
-Add 1/8 teaspoon of salt, a heaping 1/4 teaspoon cumin, a heaping 1/2 tablespoon of garlic, and blend with short pumps.
-After blending the tahini, lemon, and spices, add the chickpeas and a small drizzle of olive oil.
-You shouldn't put much olive oil because it neutralizes the flavor, but I like to put in a drizzle to help achieve the luscious texture.
+Put 1/4 cup of tahini and 1/3 cup lemon juice (shake well first if bottled) into the blender.
+I like to add an additional 1/8 cup of tahini (so another half of your original 1/4 cup) and another splash or two of lemon juice.
+Total, that's 3/8 cup of tahini.

 Step 6